naccdata/flywheel-tutorial/docs/user-interface-tutorial.md

    Note that the actions menu also allow other steps with the file, including downloading.

-4. *In the attachements list, click the blue box with the count next to one of the files*
+4. *In the attachments list, click the blue box with the count next to one of the files*

    Files are versioned in Flywheel; the blue box next to the file name shows the version.
    Clicking the blue box opens a dialog allowing you to access previous versions of the file.